gradle/gradle/architecture/standards/0004-use-a-platform-architecture.md

 The modules are arranged into several different "Gradle platforms".
 A Gradle platform is a logical distribution that provides support for a specific kind of automation.
-A typical platform builds on other platforms in order to add more capabilities, for example to add support for a particular language.
+A typical platform builds on other platforms in order to add more capabilities, for example, to add support for a particular language.

 See the [discovery document](https://docs.google.com/document/d/1-oKG23gLdx2D2uJvzir31AhDFyqSf81LDESfKKCU28c/edit#heading=h.pps74pn68uvk) (internal document) for more context.